j9t/obsohtml/README.md

 # ObsoHTML, the Obsolete HTML Checker

 ObsoHTML is a Node.js script designed to scan HTML, PHP, JavaScript, and TypeScript files within a specified directory for obsolete or proprietary HTML attributes and elements.
-It helps you identify and update deprecated HTML code to be sure to use web standards.
+It helps you identify and update deprecated HTML code to be more sure to use web standards.

 ## Usage